Skip to main content

 Survivorship and Cancer Outcomes Research

-1. Deliver evidence-based, equitable, accessible and patient-centered care to cancer survivors.
+1. Delivering evidence-based, accessible and patient-centered care to all cancer survivors and their caregivers.

-2. Foster transformative and paradigm-changing research in cancer survivorship, outcomes and care delivery.
+2. Fostering transformative and paradigm-changing research in cancer survivorship, outcomes and care delivery.

-3. Establish a pipeline to inspire, train and retain the next generation of survivorship and cancer care delivery researchers.
+3. Inspiring, training and retaining the next generation of survivorship and cancer care delivery researchers.

-4. Engage the South Carolina community to advance awareness of cancer survivorship.
+4. Engaging the South Carolina community to advance awareness of cancer survivorship.

 Give to SCOR